 The treatment of this condition, in addition to blood pressure control, is the administration of spironolactone or eplerenone.

 After the initial cases of Conn syndrome, multiple patients demonstrated similar features.

-In 1967 a case of HTN due to a renin-secreting tumor was reported which led the description by Dr. Conn of primary reninism
+In 1967 a case of HTN due to a renin-secreting tumor was reported which led to the description by Dr. Conn of primary reninism.

 Evaluations of multiple patients with hypertension and hypokalemic metabolic alkalosis left many cases without an increase in aldosterone secretion to be called pseudohyperaldosteronism.

 Initially described in 1963 by Dr. Liddle as a "familial renal disorder simulating primary hyperaldosteronism but with negligible aldosterone secretion" (Liddle G.W et al. 1963) was further determined to be a genetic mutation of the epithelial sodium channel inducing its overexpression at the luminal side of the principal cell causing unregulated absorption of sodium.
 As in primary hyperaldosteronism, this causes hypertension, volume retention, and hypokalemic metabolic alkalosis.
 However, aldosterone and renin levels become decreased.
 In addition to treating hypertension, amiloride improves this condition.